okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 ###### Next link response header

-The response may include a `next` `link` header, which is a link to the next page of results, if there is one.
+The response may include a `next` `link` header, which is a link to the next page of results, if there’s one.

 >**Note:** While the `self` `link` always exists, the `next` `link` may not exist.